0xDBFB7/simple-LAFM/README.md

 This is a very, very simple, very crude Laser Atomic Force Microscope.
 It costs about $10 to build, though it does require a precision voltmeter (something that can give you at least three decimal places).
 Something with a 10-bit ADC would work.
 I used a GW-Instek GDM-8251A bench multimeter, which gives me 5 sig figs.

 This is *not* a high-resolution, precision instrument.
 This is something I designed and built in <3 hours.
 It's very rough around the edges (ha).
 I'm chuffed to bits that the thing even works at all, really.
 The X and Y resolution is limited to the resolution of whatever X-Y gantry you're using.

-The output drifts over time, creating an angled surface.
+However, it can pretty easily measure vertical deflections of around *5 microns*.
+With some basic improvements (a longer optical barrel, better sensor, etc), I think one could do sub micron measurements quite easily.

 First, print out the afm.stl file with a 3d printer.
 It looks like it won't work, but actually it's quite printable.